seatsio/seatsio-js/README.md

 E.g. to show charts in a paginated list on a dashboard.

-Each page contains an `items` array.
+Each page contains an `items` array, and `nextPageStartsAfter` and `previousPageEndsBefore` properties.
+Those properties are the chart IDs after which the next page starts or the previous page ends.

 ```js
 // ... user initially opens the screen ...